20tab/uwsgi-emperor-mode/README.md

 ```sh
 cp emperor.ini ~/uwsgi/
 ```
 Be careful not to put the emperor configuration file into the vassals configuration files directory.
+Also note that the provided configuration file sets the emperor to use port 80, which must be available for the server to work.

 ### Vassals